 3. Not to Be Mistaken for Nicki Minaj

 2015 was a great year for comedian Hasan Minhaj, with his breakout character on The Daily Show and his one-man comedy tour, “Homecoming King.”
-He is definitely one hot, talented brown boy you need to keep your eyes on.
+Brown Girl Marina lists all the reasons why he’s the brown boy you need to keep your eyes on.
 (Eye candy much?!)

 [Read Related: Hasan Minhaj Brings Honesty, Humor to the Immigrant Experience with ‘Homecoming King’]